Ways to Help and Get Help with COVID- 19 Relief in California

 Older adults are the most at risk for COVID-19.
 By delivering their meals to them it will help keep them safe and their vulnerability to the virus low.
 Get in contact with your local, Meals on Wheels, to find out their specific needs, and support them in any unique way you can.

 During this difficult time, this isolation can lead to stress and affect your mental health.
 We want to make sure you’re taking care of yourself too!
 Check out our article, 6 Solutions to Relieve Stress, for some helpful tips on how to support your mental health.

 1. Financial help

 This difficult time, caused a lot of financial hardships that may be difficult to get out of.
 You may be eligible to receive unemployment, and California ruled out waiting periods for unemployment and disability insurance who lost work because of the virus outbreak.

 2. Food and food assistance

 If you have lost your only source of income that helps fund the food intake in your home, Calfresh will help!
-Calfresh helps provide food benefits, and can be used online at Amazon and Walmart.
-There are also local food banks that will provide a hot meal, Women, Infants, and Children ( WIC) provides healthy foods, and there’s a lot more resources too.
+Calfresh helps provide food benefits and can be used online at Amazon and Walmart.
+There are also local food banks that will provide a hot meal, Women, Infants, and Children ( WIC) provides healthy foods, and there are a lot more resources too.